Here’s the story of how I focused on the wrong skills.

 That is a direct quote from a younger, stupider version of me to Burhan Kawosa, Director of Finance at Wright State University.

 I spent a great amount of time building partnerships, recruiting, managing, legal issues, operations, process improvement, and financials.
 All of which can be taxing, even for those well trained in those areas.
 Launching the business meant that I had signed up for things that I wasn’t good at and worse wasn’t eager to learn.
+I had learned the wring skills.
 Paired with that were my two business partners at the time who were equally inept, thus creating what I can only liken to three drunkards trying to look impressive while dancing.

 Worse yet, all of the things I had launched the agency to do, I was often delegating those tasks to others who proved far less passionate about them.
 I watched as my personal relationships were burned to botched presentations.
 It was an awful feeling.

 The team that got you to where you are, won’t be the team it takes to get you to the next level.